Banks — JPMorgan and Deutsche Bank

 • 2020: Deutsche Bank paid $150 million to New York state regulators over its Epstein relationship and compliance failures.

-• 2023: Deutsche Bank paid $75 million to victims in a separate settlement.
+• 2023: Deutsche Bank paid $75 million to victims in a separate settlement (EFTA00129019 references the victim settlement negotiations).

 Combined Financial Accountability